Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Conclusion

-Based on the numerical experiments we performed, the proposed approach results in efficient and accurate ROMs for advection-dominated flow problems.
+Based on the numerical experiments we performed, the proposed approach yields efficient and accurate ROMs for advection-dominated flow problems.
+It demonstrates excellent generalization, with the training and test set errors exhibiting similar distributions across all cases.
+While our current experiments focus on unidirectional, the method remains effective even when the solution exhibits shifts in multiple directions.
+The framework is general and can be extended to handle multidirectional solutions (for example, it is demonstrated in \cite{Krah2025}).
+The flexibility of the approach allows for different neural network architectures to be employed depending on the specific characteristics and complexity of the problem.
+This flexibility could be leveraged to address such multidirectional shift scenarios, which we plan to explore in future work.
+Also, extending the proposed method to parametric-time dependent reduced order models is conceptually straightforward.
+For example, one could parameterize the inlet velocity in the two-phase flow setting.
+While this is not explored in the current work, we consider it a promising direction for future work.
 Nevertheless, the application of this approach is limited to specific advection-dominated problems, where the advected features/structure shape should be the same, and this approach is not suitable for advection-diffusion problems.
-The application of this approach can be extended to developing ROM for particle tracking, for which different neural-network architectures like Long Short-Term Memory (LSTM) or Transformers (well suited for timer series data) can be employed to learn the optimal shift-operator, we postpone this for our future work.
+The application of this approach can be extended to developing ROM for particle tracking, for which different neural-network architectures like long short-term memory (LSTM) or transformers (well suited for time series data) can be employed to learn the optimal shift operator, we postpone this for our future work.